codepo8/c64-colour-changer/README.md

 This is a simple online tool to change colours in a PNG image considered to be converted into something used on the Commodore C64.
 I lately started using [Multipaint](http://multipaint.kameli.net/) and ~~it lacks a feature to replace one colour with another~~ I was too stupid to realise how the recolour function of it works.

+All the code is in the gh-pages branch so it can run on github, so go look there to crack and make a first release.

 Tested on Safari, Edge, Firefox and Chrome.

 ## How to use